2022 - 2023

 Pre-class preparation activities are to be completed prior to class to enhance learning and optimize the lab time.

-GNUR 530: Physical Aging and Chronic Disease Management Part 2.
-This is the second of the 3 Physical Aging and Chronic Disease Management courses.
-In this course we will continue exploring specific body systems and the effects aging has on various body functions.
+GNUR 440: Physical Aging and Chronic Disease Management Part 1.
+This is the first of the 3 Physical Aging and Chronic Disease Management courses.
+In this course we will begin exploring specific body systems and the effects aging has on various body functions.
 Additionally we will explore common diseases, their contributing and mitigating factors and health management strategies.
-This course will be followed by GNUR 540 in semester 4.
+This course will be followed by GNUR 530 in semester 3 and GNUR 540 in semester 4.

 GNUR 533 Introduction to Nursing Leadership is a dynamic course for new and aspiring leaders.
 Learners will develop strong interpersonal and team building skills while exploring their own personal philosophy of leadership.
 Students will focus on and develop skills to manage conflict in the workplace, build team performance, collaborate effectively with others, problem solve, and manage change while pursuing personal improvement and development as future leaders in the health care system.